brotatotes/bht-automation/bht gen 3/Luke/Chapter 8/Luke 8 37 bht.md

 ### Archibald T. Robertson:
-1. "Were holden with great fear."
-2. "Imperfect passive of συνεχω with the instrumental case of φοβος."
+1. "Imperfect passive of συνεχω with the instrumental case of φοβος."
-3. "See a similar use of this vigorous verb in Luke 12:50 of Jesus and in Philippians 1:23 of Paul."
+2. "See a similar use of this vigorous verb in Luke 12:50 of Jesus and in Philippians 1:23 of Paul."

 ### John Gill:
 1. "Choosing rather that the devils should be retained among them, than Christ continue with them."